G1ANT-Robot/G1ANT.Manual/Introduction/Security.md

 # Security

-At G1ANT, we treat IT Security and Data Protection at highest priority.
-To ensure full security to our clients, G1ANT.Robot implemented the following procedures:
+Here at G1ANT, we treat IT Security and Data Protection at the highest priority.
+To ensure full security of our clients, G1ANT.Robot has the following procedures implemented:

-*	G1ANT.Robot is limited to Standard User Account and Privileges – whatever the user (machine/workstation) is permitted to do, G1ANT is only restricted to those privileges
+* G1ANT.Robot is limited to Standard User Account and Privileges — whatever the user \(machine/workstation\) is permitted to do, G1ANT is only restricted to those privileges

-*	The Robot has built in Credentials Container, which stores fully encrypted passwords if Robot is required to access any systems or websites requiring log in details
+* The Robot has Credential Container built in, which stores fully encrypted passwords in case the Robot is required to access any systems or websites secured with log in procedure

-*	Encrypted communication between Robots and Dashboard

-*	Fully encrypted Robot’s Script Files – to ensure that the process/robots running in production are not disturbed in any way by unauthorised users

-*	G1ANT Robot does not require to store or send any data
+* G1ANT.Robot does not require to store or send any data
+* Scripts saved in binary format can be password protected
 * G1ANT is subject to the Windows Privacy Policy and the Microsoft Firewall

-In case there is a power failure or any other situation that may disrupt the processes, we provide specially programmed triggers, which ensure, that any unfinished task shall be re-triggered.
+* In case there is a power failure or any other situation that may disrupt the processes, we provide specially programmed triggers, which ensure that any unfinished task shall be re-triggered.

-Any performed task reports status data at every step, therefore developers can program the system to be transactional and to be able to perform specified rollback operations.
+Every step of any performed task is reported with status data, therefore developers can program the system to be transactional and to be able to perform specified rollback operations.